MIT 6.5620/6.875/18.425 (Fall 2025)

 ASSIGNMENTS AND GRADING |

-Grading will be based on the problem sets, midterm exam, and class participation.
+Grading will be based on the problem sets and midterm exam.

 Submitting psets: